Meet the team

 Professor Neil Marriott

-Neil is the member of the Senior Management Team with responsibility for Environment within the University.
+Neil is the member of the Senior Management Team with responsibility for Environment and Sustainability within the University.
 In his prior role as Dean of the Winchester Business School Neil was responsible for initiating the Principles of Responsible Management Education (PRME) at Winchester.

-Head of Energy and Environment
+Energy and Environment Manager

 Liz is responsible for student and staff engagement in green initiatives, including sustainable travel, recycling and waste, energy-saving and campus biodiversity.
 She coordinates Go Green Week, Winchester's Student Switch Off and staff engagement programmes and is responsible for the management of the University Travel Plan and Biodiversity Action Plan.
 Liz's role is full-time.